Volkswagen Tiguan GTE Active Concept Makes World Debut at NAIAS

 The Tiguan GTE Active Concept uses a 6-speed dual-clutch (DSG®) automatic transmission that was specially designed for hybrid use, with the front electric motor being housed inside the casing.
-Other plug-in hybrid components of the 4MOTION plug-in hybrid drive include: a 12.4 kWh lithium-ion high-voltage battery that can be charged either externally or via the gasoline engine; power electronics for the front motor; a second module at the rear that converts the battery’s DC current into AC for the electric motors; and an on-board charger.
+Other plug-in hybrid components of the 4MOTION plug-in hybrid drive include: a 12.4 kWh lithium-ion high-voltage battery that can be charged either externally or via the gasoline engine; power electronics and CAN Controller for the front motor; a second module at the rear that converts the battery’s DC current into AC for the electric motors; and an on-board charger.

 Depending on the driving mode, the Tiguan GTE Active Concept can be driven by the front, rear, or by all four wheels.
 As a default, the concept car always starts off in zero emissions E-mode.
 If the battery is sufficiently charged, the rear electric motor powers the car by itself, while the TSI engine and the front electric motor are decoupled from the drivetrain and shut off to save energy.
 However, as soon as the driving situation demands it, or the driver manually activates a related mode, the front electric motor is engaged within fractions of a second.
 This means the Tiguan GTE Active Concept is a zero-emissions all-wheel-drive vehicle that can cover up to 20 miles on battery power alone.
 In E-mode, the Tiguan has a top speed of 70 mph.